lmfit/asteval/doc/motivation.rst

 applications.

-In fact, the asteval module grew out the the need for a simple expression evaluator for scientific applications.
-A first attempt using pyparsing, but was error-prone and difficult to maintain.
-It turned out that using the Python ast module is so easy that adding more complex programming constructs like conditionals, loops, exception handling, complex assignment and slicing, and even function definition and running was fairly simple implement.
-Importantly, because parsing is done by the :py:mod:`ast` module, a whole class of implementation errors disappears -- valid python expression will be parsed correctly and converted into an Abstract Syntax Tree.
+In fact, the asteval module grew out the the need for a simple expression evaluator for scientific applications such as the `lmfit`_ and `xraylarch`_ modules.
+A first attempt using the pyparsing module worked but was error-prone and difficult to maintain.
+It turned out that using the Python :py:mod:`ast` module is so easy that adding more complex programming constructs like conditionals, loops, exception handling, complex assignment and slicing, and even user-defined functions was fairly simple to implement.
+Importantly, because parsing is done by the :py:mod:`ast` module, whole classes of implementation errors disappear.
+Valid python expression will be parsed correctly and converted into an Abstract Syntax Tree.
 Furthermore, the resulting AST is easy to walk through, greatly simplifying evaluation over any other approach.
 What started as a desire